Walk Through Before Closing

 - Purchase Agreement – Reference this document to make sure that what you see during the walk-through agrees with the terms of the contract.

-- Inspection Report – If repairs were agreed upon, then verify that the recommended corrective measure has been made.
+- Inspection Report – If repairs were agreed upon, then verify that the recommended corrective measure has been made, this includes any inspection completed by a chimney sweep.

 - Notepad & Pen – Take detailed notes.
 Document any findings during the inspection, such as unfinished or substandard repairs, deficiencies, or questions for the Seller.